dailydotdev/hackathon-participants-March-2022/README.md

 The Start date is March 7th, 2022

-The End date is March 21, 2022
+⚠️ **The last chance to send a submission to francesco@daily.dev is March 21, 2022**

 ### ✅ How to submit your project/idea: